RN-Animations/MasterAnimations/Explanations/AnimatedNotification.md

   },
 </code>
 ```
 The notificationText is merely adding a white color.
-The notification is what will position and style our notification.
-We use position: "absolute" so our notification won't be effected by our container styling.
+The notification is what will position and style our notification. **We use position: "absolute" so our notification won't be effected by our container styling**.
 We add some padding so our internal notification text isn't right on the edge of our screen.

 Finally we use left: 0, right: 0, top: 0 to position the view at the top and across the screen.
 This will size the notification view to the edges of it's parent container.
 In our case the parent container is the container view which takes up the entire screen.
 So our notification view will stretch across the screen.